lmc-eu/spirit-design-system/packages/web-react/src/components/Header/deprecated/README.md

 ### DEPRECATION NOTICE

-⚠️ This Header version will be replaced by the updated `HeaderModer` in the next major version.
+⚠️ This Header version will be replaced by the updated `HeaderModern` in the next major version.
 Read more about [deprecation][deprecated].

 ## Simple Header